datadavev/doitip/README.md

-# doitoy
+# doitip

-`doitoy` is a python tool for exploring DOIs.
+`doitip` is a python tool for exploring DOIs.